Dengyu-Wu/snncutoff/README.md

 ## Research Paper

-This project is supported by our research presented in the paper: [preprint](https://arxiv.org/abs/2301.09522).
+This project originated from our research presented in the paper: [preprint](https://arxiv.org/abs/2301.09522).

 ```
 @article{wu2023optimising,